tsjshg/ai-drug-dev/README.md

 `python Xgboost_training.py`

 The script is to train classifier models and to infer putative drug-targets using the trained classifiers.
 The script uses training data from step 2 and calculates class probability of potential drug-target class for each gene in training data.
 The script will generates a file “Prediction_results_for_putative_targets.txt” that contains the class probabilities for genes.
 The higher value of class probability of drug-target class for a given gene indicates that the gene is more likely to be a potential putative drug-target.

+### Contribution

+The original source code were developed by Takeshi Hase.